cnrv/fpga-rocket-chip/README.md

 There are several dirs in the repo:

-- **constrains**, **verilog**, **firmware** - those are sources that we will use to build Vivado project and FPGA configration file, namely, mcs.
-Firmware contains the SDloader program that load elf image into DDR, functioning as a FSBL.
+- **constraints**, **verilog**, **firmware** - those are sources that we will use to build Vivado project and FPGA configration file, namely, mcs.
+Firmware contains the SDloader program (firmware.hex) that load elf image into DDR, functioning as a FSBL, and it will be burned into BRAM_64K.
-- **riscv-pk** - a modified verison of [riscv/riscv-pk](https://github.com/riscv/riscv-pk) repo.
-We plant the DTB into the bbl and slightly change the uart driver.
-Generally DTB should be located in the firmware, but for debugging convenience (it is time consuming to change the firmware and reburn it into FPGA), I put it just inside the bbl.
+- **riscv-pk** - a modified version of [riscv/riscv-pk](https://github.com/riscv/riscv-pk) repo.
+BBL together with linux kernel will be put into SDcard and get loaded to DDR by FSBL. **NOTICE:** We implant the DTB into the bbl and slightly change the uart driver.
+Generally DTB should be located in the firmware, but for debugging convenience (it is time-consuming to change the firmware and reburn it into FPGA), I put it just inside the bbl.
+- **rocket-chip** - a modified version of [freechipsproject/rocket-chip](https://github.com/freechipsproject/rocket-chip) repo.
+We changed the Bootrom (TLBootrom)  content, so that the cpu can jump to BRAM_64K once it is powerd on.
+- **pics** - pictures for this markdown file

 Besides, you also need to download the following repos:

 - **cross compiler** - `git clone https://github.com/riscv/riscv-gnu-toolchain`
+  - hash 055959d1334b9d3c3cfbabbfe586241ce0edaf5c , other should also work
 - **linux kernel** -  ` git clone https://github.com/riscv/riscv-linux`
+  - hash 8fe28cb58bcb235034b64cbbb7550a8a43fd88be , other should also work
 - **busybox** that provides init and utils - `git clone https://github.com/mirror/busybox`
+  - version 1.30 stable , other should also work

 ## II.
 Hardware generation